-Optimize the clarity of your designs by measuring first impressions and recall.
+Optimize the clarity of your design or message by measuring first impressions and recall.

-Five second tests are a method of user research that help you measure what information users take away and what impression they get within the first five seconds of viewing a design.
-They're commonly used to test whether web pages are effectively communicating their intended message.
+Five second testing is a user research method that help you measure a users first impression of your design.
+It’s commonly used to test a users recall and assess if your design is effectively communicating it’s intended message.

 Five second testing is important because it allows you to easily gather qualitative and quantitative feedback from your audience.
 By using this feedback you can iterate on your design to ensure that users will quickly understand the message you are trying to convey.